-- Early recovery includes development of individualized treatment plan, identifying your triggers, and developing new ways of dealing with everyday problems to maintain sobriety
+- Early recovery includes the development of an individualized treatment plan, identifying your triggers, and developing new ways of dealing with everyday problems to maintain sobriety.

 - Relapse prevention and stabilization is the final stage of recovery.
 After approximately one year of medication treatment, you and your doctor will start considering tapering the dose of the medication.

 Owl’s Nest Recovery Community is an addiction treatment center based on traditional 12-steps philosophy.
 The entire staff of the center is comprised of people who have gone through addiction treatment, which gives them a unique insight into the problems that patients have.
 Therefore, they can provide understanding and guidance to those in need.

 This drug rehab South Carolina center was founded back in 2001 as an alternative to conventional treatment centers.
 Although it is based on a 12-steps program, the emphasis is on responsibility, community, and discipline.

 Owl’s Nest Recovery Community offers two types of residential treatment:

 - An intensive residential treatment program lasts a minimum of 28 days and includes group therapy sessions, workshops based on a 12-steps program, equine therapy, and creative writing.

 - The transitional residential treatment program is created for residents who completed an intensive residential treatment program.
 Clients are encouraged to participate in activities outside their group, for example, to go to 12-steps meetings in the community.

 Charleston Recovery Center, Charleston, SC